Case Interview Practice

 Operations case interview in Non-Profit

-Preparing for case interviews in the non-profit sector, particularly in operations, requires a focused approach.
-Understanding the unique challenges faced by non-profits can help you develop effective strategies during your interview.
+Preparing for case interviews in the non-profit sector, particularly in operations, requires a strategic approach.
+Understanding the unique challenges faced by non-profits is crucial for success.
+This guide focuses on the key elements to excel in operations case interviews, specifically using the example of the Skybridge Relief Corridors case.

 How to solve

-• Prioritize actions based on feasibility and effectiveness.
+• Prioritize solutions based on feasibility and impact.

 Framework adaptation examples